April 4, 2024

 TOOLS NEEDED

-• Wide Pan – Choose a pan that is wide enough to cook the bacon, as well as deep enough to toss a pound of pasta comfortably.
+• Wide Pan – Choose a pan that is wide enough to cook the bacon, as well as deep enough to toss 3/4 of a pound of pasta comfortably.

 HOW TO MAKE PASTA AND PEAS WITH BACON

-Cook off Bacon – In a wide pan / pot over medium heat cook off the bacon in batches.
-Depending on how large your pot is this may be 3-5 slices at a time.
+Cook off Bacon – In a wide pan over medium heat, cook the bacon in batches.
+Depending on the size of your pan, this may be 3-5 slices at a time.
 Cook until brown and crispy.
-Once finished place on the side to cook the next batch.
-When all the bacon is cooked and cooled rough chop and place on the side.
-Remove approx. 3/4 of the bacon fat from the pan and save on the side.
+Once finished, set aside and cook the next batch.
+When all the bacon is cooked and cooled, roughly chop it and set aside.
+Remove approximately 3/4 of the bacon fat from the pan and save it aside.

 Can I cook my bacon in a separate pan?